wonkatin/express-pokedex/README.md

     * What will you have to do to display favorite Pokemon?

 ## User Stories
+* As a user (AAU) I want to be able to create an account
+* (AAU) I want to be able to sign in
+* (AAU) I want to be able to log out
+* (AAU) I want to browse all the available pokemon

-* As a user, I want to select my favorite Pokemon and add them to a list of favorites.
+* As a logged in user, I want to select my favorite Pokemon and add them to a list of favorites
-* As a user, once I add a Pokemon to my list of favorites, I want to be redirected to my favorites page.
+* As a logged in user, once I add a Pokemon to my list of favorites, I want to be redirected to my favorites page.

 ## Requirements